Home / Morocco Photography Tour

 We drop participants at the Marrakech airport, or in the Medina (for those not departing today).

-The tour is designed for landscape photographers who love to explore and enjoy getting off the beaten track.
-While we will certainly visit some well known and iconic places in Morocco (Marrakech, Essaouira, Ait Ben Haddou UNESCO site, the Sahara), the major part of the tour will be spent in less-visited but equally, if not more, beautiful areas.
+Our Morocco photography tour is designed for all landscape photographers who love to explore and enjoy getting off the beaten track.
+While we will certainly visit some well known and iconic places in Morocco (Marrakech, Essaouira, Ait Ben Haddou UNESCO site, the Sahara), the major part of the photo tour will be spent in less-visited but equally, if not more, beautiful areas.

-For those interested in night/astro photography, we have made sure to plan the tour around a new moon, so we can experience and photograph beautiful night skies in the Sahara desert (Erg Chigaga dunes).
+For those interested in night/astro photography, we have ensured to plan the tour close to a new moon, so we can experience and photograph beautiful night skies in the Sahara desert (i.e. at Erg Chigaga dunes in the Iriqui National Park).
 This location is 60km away from the nearest light pollution.

-If you would like to join the tour, a good knowledge of your photography equipment is recommended.
-This way we can focus more on the creative part of photography and take full advantage of the unique landscapes and cities we visit.
+If you would like to join the tour, we recommend a good knowledge of your photography equipment.
+This way we will focus more on the creative part of photography and take full advantage of the unique landscapes and cityscapes we visit.

 You should expect to wake early to photograph sunrise – in February sunrise is as late as 8am and the Milky Way will appear around 6am.

 During our time in the desert we will hike and climb various dunes around the desert camp.
-The hikes can take between 1-2 hours and a good level of mobility is recommended as we may do several hikes a day.
-There is enough flexibility to skip some of the longer hikes and photograph closer to camp instead.
+The hikes can take between one and two hours – we may do several hikes a day.
+However, there is enough flexibility to skip some of the longer hikes and photograph the dunes closer to camp instead.
+For the Tafraoute area it will be similar, with various scouting hikes during day and later to reach our photo spots for sunset and sunrise.

-Your experienced local guides and tutor Michael, who has scouted all locations in advance, will ensure that you’ll be completely taken care of during the tour.
-While the focus of the tour is to get you to the right place at the right time to take beautiful photographs, you will also receive tuition about landscape and cityscape photography techniques, such as usage of filters, focus stacking or night photography, and get tips on composition, if needed.
+Your experienced local guides and tutor Michael, who has already been to Morocco twice and scouted the locations in advance, will ensure that you’ll be taken care of during the tour.
+While the focus of our Morocco photography tour is to get you to the right place at the right time to take beautiful images, you will also receive tuition about landscape and cityscape photography techniques, such as usage of filters, focus stacking or night photography, and get tips on composition, if needed.
 Beyond that Michael always has an open ear for questions and is glad to share his knowledge.

 About your tutor

 Michael is also a keen explorer and Morocco very quickly drew him in.
 He instantly fell in love with the tranquility of the Moroccan landscapes and wants to share his passion for those same places with you.
-Michael will be guiding you to some of his favourite locations, a large part of which are off the beaten track.
+Michael will be guiding you to some of his favourite locations in Morocco, a large part of which are off the beaten track, and make for a compelling photo adventure tour.

-This will be an opportune time of year to participate in the photography tour.
-We will have a new Moon while out camping in the Erg Chigaga dunes, and clear night skies to see and photograph the stars.
-The Erg Chigaga is one of the best places in Morocco to photograph the stars, being 60km away from the nearest light pollution.
-Coupled with the new Moon, we will see most stars and experience true desert nights in relative isolation.
+This will be an opportune time of year to participate in the Wild Morocco photography tour.
+We will be camping in the Erg Chigaga dunes just after a new moon with clear night skies to see and photograph the stars above the Iriqui National Park.
+The Erg Chigaga dunes is one of the best places in Morocco to photograph the stars, being 60km away from the nearest light pollution and not crowded.
+We will see many stars and experience true desert nights in relative isolation.

 Please contact us to reserve your place or for further details.